PneumaSolutions/rim-manual-old/src/faq.md

     * It does not phone home for any other purpose
 * Remote Incident Manager.exe: main executable
     * This process's background tasks depending on how the machine is configured.
         * Normally, Its purpose is to listen for and initiate automatic updates.
-The system checks for updates every five minutes.
+It checks for updates every five minutes.
         * On unattended machines, it listens for and initiates unattended access connections requested by the controller.
     * Still fairly light on system resources
     * Phones home only with an anonymous machine ID.
 No personally identifiable information is ever transferred.